-- a) Name of Presenter. - b) Title of presentation (and of colloquium, if relevant), roundtable, or poster. - c) Short description (1-2 sentence) of the Indigenous language under consideration. - d) Existing funds available to support the individual's conference participation.
+- a.
+Name of Presenter. - b.
+Title of presentation (individual paper, papers in a colloquium, roundtable, or poster). - c.
+Short description (100 words) of the Indigenous language under consideration and the applicant's Indigenous identity or collaboration with Indigenous people or community to conduct their research. - d.
+Existing funds available to support the individual's conference participation.